Ashok0/EnderalVREssentials/README.md

 [**NavigateVR**](https://www.nexusmods.com/skyrimspecialedition/mods/47174?tab=files): This mod brings immersive navigation to VR with a functional compass which is automatically added to your inventory.
 While this mod does support equippable in-game maps, there are no available maps for Enderal locations.
 Replaced default Riften map with a map of Ark from "Maps - SE" to keep the map artwork lore friendly to Enderal.

-[**DragonbornSpeaksNaturally**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.
-Requires no speech training!

 [**Splashes of Skyrim - VR**](https://www.nexusmods.com/skyrimspecialedition/mods/47710?tab=files): SKSE plugin that adds projectile based water splashes and ripples, and underwater explosions.

 [**HapticSkyrimVR - Spellcasting and Enhanced Bow and Melee Feedback SKSE Plugin**](https://www.nexusmods.com/skyrimspecialedition/mods/20364?tab=files): SKSEVR plugin to get spell casting and enhanced bow and melee haptic feedback on VR controllers.